When you create a Group on Stitch, Stitch will ask you what type of group you would like to create. You will have three options to select from:

 This means your Group is open to the public (since anyone can become a Public member for free).

-Community Standard members can create one Public group and have up to 30 Public members within it.
-Community Manager members can create 3 Public groups, with an unlimited number of Public members in each.
+Standard members can create one Public group and have up to 30 Public members within it.
+Plus members can create 3 Public groups, with an unlimited number of Public members in each.

 Private groups are only for members you personally invite to your group.
 Events and discussions posted to a Private group can only be seen by members of the group.

-Only Community Standard and Community Manager members can create Private Groups.
+Only Standard and Plus members can create Private Groups.
 They have the ability to create an unlimited number of these groups.

 When you create a Private Group, no invitations are sent out to the Stitch community.
 Instead, you will need to invite people to join your group individually.